irubey/8a-Logbook-To-CSV/README.md

 # Logbook-To-CSV
 <div align='center'>
-A tool to transform a 8anu athlete logbook into a spreadsheet document- Output CSV contains info on each entry's </br>
+Transform your athlete's 8a logbook into a spreadsheet: </br>
         date</br>
         name</br>
         location</br>